 If the initial investment in a new roof is still a tough pill to swallow, consider that you may experience significant savings on your monthly energy bill.
 Heating, and especially cooling your home during brutally hot Plano summers, accounts for the largest percentage of your utility bills–54%.
-Roofing systems like foam, which creates an airtight seal on your roof, or rubber, that has natural insulating properties, can help keep air from escaping your home so that your HVAC system doesn’t have to work so hard.
-You can also enhance your new energy efficient roof by adding solar panels to decrease your monthly energy costs (as well as your environmental footprint) even further.
+Roofing systems like spray foam roofing, which creates an airtight seal on your roof, or rubber roofs, that has natural insulating properties, can help keep air from escaping your home so that your HVAC system doesn’t have to work so hard.
+You can also enhance your new energy efficient roof by installing solar panels to decrease your monthly energy costs (as well as your environmental footprint) even further.

 - What is my budget?
 How much time and money am I willing to spend on maintenance to extend the lifespan of my roof?
 How long do I plan to be in my home?

 - Which roofing styles will best complement my home providing the best curb appeal?
 Does my homeowners association forbid any particular styles of roofing?

 Does environmental sustainability play a factor in my decision making process?

 Once you’ve determined your priorities in terms of roofing costs, durability, energy-efficiency, appearance, and environmental sustainability, hire a licensed contractor to handle your re-roofing construction.
 There are many online review services available, and those are a great place to start, but make sure that your contractor has a good rating with the Better Business Bureau.
 You may also want to consider the first-hand testimonials of actual clients that you have met in order to ensure that you hire a reliable, highly skilled contractor.

 Climate of Plano and what it Means For Your Roof